Counting projections of rational curves: From curves to linear systems on the projective line

 This completes the translation of our initial problem into a question concerning vector subspaces of the space of binary homogeneous polynomials of degree~$d$.
 Therefore from now on we will be concerned with the problem (already reported in the Introduction): \begin{itemize} \item[\textbf{given}] two vector subspaces $V_a, V_b \subseteq \C[s,t]_d$ of dimension~$a+1$ and~$b+1$, respectively, and a natural number $c \in \N$, \item[\textbf{find}] automorphisms $\sigma \in \pgl(2,\C)$ such that

 \end{itemize}

-We conclude this section by mentioning a duality between instances and solutions of the previous problem that will turn out to be useful in the next sections.
+We conclude this section by mentioning a duality between instances and solutions of the previous problem that will be useful in the next sections.
 Consider the following perfect pairing between spaces of binary polynomials of degree~$d$:

-This is the unique (up to scaling) pairing that is invariant under the action of~$\pgl(2,\C)$ by change of coordinates.
+This is the unique (up to scaling) pairing that is invariant under the action of the group~$\pgl(2,\C)$ by change of coordinates.
 It turns out to be the $d$-th symmetric power of the pairing on the set of linear forms given by the determinant (see \cite[Section 1.5.1]{Dolgachev2012}).
 Using this pairing, we can define the orthogonal space to every vector subspace $V \subseteq \C[s,t]_d$ by setting

 Every automorphism $\sigma \in \pgl(2,\C)$ admits an adjoint~$\sigma^{\perp}$ with respect to this pairing, such that $(F^{\sigma}, G) = (F, G^{\sigma^{\perp}})$.
 With these definitions, one can check that there is a bijection, given by $\sigma \leftrightarrow \sigma^{\perp}$, between the sets: